The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Numerical Examples

 where all the variables are binary and where the operations are performed in the field of size 2.
 Hence, the addition above is is binary modulo-2 addition.
-The ``channel gain'' $H$ is $\randBern{q}$ and $\tilH$ is $\randBern{\tilq}$.
-Noise $N_i$ is $\randBern{\delta_i}$ and the $N_i$ are mutually independent.
+The ``channel gain'' $H$ is $\randBern{q}$ and $\tilH$ is $\randBern{\tilq}$.\footnote{We say that a binary random variable $X$ is $\randBern{\gamma}$ if $\Pr[X=1] = \gamma$.} Noise $N_i$ is $\randBern{\delta_i}$ and the $N_i$ are mutually independent.
 The channel describes a model in which, in the absence of noise, Eve's observation is strictly worse than that of Alice's and Bob's since $\tilH$ is present.

 If $\delta_1=\delta_2=\delta$ and $\tilq \delta< \delta_3$, then Eve's channel output is a degraded version of Bob's.
 In this case, there exists a $Z' \triangleq \tilH' \cdot \xb \oplus N'_3$ for some $\tilH'$, with the same distribution as $\tilH$, and independent $N'_3 \sim \randBern{\delta'_3}$ such that $(\xa, \xin) - Y - Z'$, where